 Points which I am going to cover are:

-After reading the article, you’ll have a clear view of the condition.
+After reading the article, you’ll have a clear view of this condition.

 Let’s start with the introduction.

 Uterine Synechiae is a condition that is linked to the injury in the endometrium.
 It is also called Asherman Syndrome (1).
-The syndrome is characterized by the formation of intrauterine adhesions which can lead to infertility if the case is not deal soon enough.
+This syndrome is characterized by the formation of intrauterine adhesions which can lead to infertility if not treated soon enough.

 Symptoms of Uterine Synechiae